ETF Trading Strategies – How to Day Trade ETFs

 Step #1: Choose the Right ETF Exchange Traded Funds to Day Trade

 SPY ETF or SPDR S&P 500 ETF is the most popular and the first ETF Exchange Traded Funds listed in the US.
-We like day trading SPY because it ranks for largest AUM and it has the largest trading volume.
-SPY ETF tracks the performance of the most popular stock index in the world, S&P 500.
+We like day trading SPY because it ranks for the largest AUM and it has the largest trading volume.
+SPY ETF tracks the performance of the most popular stock index in the world, the S&P 500.

 These are reasons enough for us to pick SPY ETF as the right candidate for our day trading ETF strategy.

-Don’t presume that all exchange traded funds are the same, because they are not.
+Don’t presume that all exchange-traded funds are the same because they are not.
 If you aren’t sure which one to trade just go with the most trusted ETF which is the SPY ETF.

 Moving forward, we’re going to reveal what day trading rules you need to implement to successfully trade the SPY.